TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   The length of the slice
 -   The capacity of the slice, which is the number of elements in the underlying array, counting from the first element in the slice

+Because a slice is lightweight and super cheap to copy, we usually pass it around by value.

 If any slice still holds a pointer to its underlying array, the entire array remains in memory.
 Therefore, the way to release the array's memory is to set the slice to nil.

 If our slice is using a small portion of the underlying array, we can use the below methods to cut down memory cost.